 Asset assistance – Part 3

-In the final instalment of Connective Asset Finance’s Asset Assistance series, Josh Ugo of Finicky Finance reveals his top tips for writing asset finance deals.
+In the final installment of Connective Asset Finance’s Asset Assistance series, Josh Ugo of Finicky Finance reveals his top tips for writing asset finance deals.

 How did you start writing asset finance?